manuelbomi/GeoPandas-Fundamentals/README.md

 ---

-*Built by Emmanuel Oyekanlu — Principal Data Engineer* *For questions, see the individual script docstrings which contain detailed inline documentation.*
+*Built by Emmanuel Oyekanlu — Principal Solution Engineer*

+**For questions, see the individual script docstrings which contain detailed inline documentation.**